 you may think Baby, don’t hurt me.

 To grow familiar over time, refusing to taste defeat,

-only to see your precious sweet turn sour as a lime.
+only to see your precious sweet turn as sour as a lime.

-just to see them all pull oil out of the fucking dirt.
+just to see them pull oil and coal out of the fucking dirt.

 In order to know love, you must first feel it;